-We are subject to lawsuits and claims that arise in the ordinary course of business and intellectual property litigation and infringement claims, in particular, could cause us to incur significant expenses or prevent us from selling our products.
+We are subject to lawsuits and claims that arise in the ordinary course of business and intellectual property litigation and infringement claims.
+Intellectual property litigation and infringement claims, in particular, could cause us to incur significant expenses or prevent us from selling our products.
 We are currently not involved in any legal proceedings the outcome of which we believe would have a material adverse effect on our business, financial condition or results of operations.